QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 * **Bus Topology**: a single cable "backbone cable", and all devices connect to the cable.
 If a lot of packets are sent, the cable most likely be saturated.

-* **Ring/Token Topology**: each computer is connected to another one forming a loop.
+* **Ring/Token Topology**: each computer is connected to another one, forming a loop.
 Packets are only moving in one direction, meaning that sometimes packets will do a whole loop (not efficient).
 If a computer/cable is faulty, then the loop is broken.
 </div></div>

 <hr class="sr">